szymonmichalski/starid-1/docs/index.md

 from here, i might occasionally cross post on linkedin.

-After a week on the beach in southern Italy, here are some end-of-summer thoughts.
-The summer ML project went well, with a prototype deployed at a large customer.
-In brief, predictive models for network performance on day-of-week and hour-of-day time scales.
-The methods used fit nicely with a topic of growing interest...

-ML is beginning to explore a concept referred to as attention.
-There's an increased emphasis on vectorized, dot product based, parallelization of decisions.
-Dot products determining similarity and significance.
-Focusing on and preferring parts of the available information, in a way that allows feedback based learning.

-For star identification, it should be possible to more directly learn particular geometric structures or particular radial sequences.

 *20.6.2017*

 a nice machine learning project at work has been taking up a lot of time, but it's not a bad time for a pause. with both triangles and rnn working well, the next focus may be convents and incorporating batch normalization.